lienryan/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn

-I don't have much experience working with Spring Boot.
-So I will learn more about its new version.
+I am inexperienced with Spring Boot.
+So my goal is to learn more about the most current version.

 I will learn more about bootstrap to make the website look better.